 These components represent a substantial advancement in ITIL over earlier versions.
 They embody a change from a narrow focus on service delivery to a broader view of the value produced by the goods and services provided to customers and stakeholders.

-Service management had been introduced as a "systems approach" with interrelated assets and components in ITIL V3.
-It did not precisely specify a four-dimension model or the role of these features in service management.
+Service management was introduced in ITIL V3 as a "systems approach" with interrelated assets and components.
+However, it did not precisely specify a four-dimensional model or the role of these features in service management.

 ITIL 4 is intended to facilitate a smooth transition from an organization's present ITIL and working style to a speedier, more flexible, more Lean-Agile approach.

-With these things in the back of our heads, we will proceed to the salient differences between ITIL V3 and ITIL V4.
+With these things in mind, we will proceed to the salient differences between ITIL V3 and ITIL V4.

 V3 Process versus V4 Practice

-A "process" in ITIL V3 is a series of actions that have been updated to "practices" in ITIL V4, which refers to something that is performed with the appropriate resources.
-ITIL V3 processes provide a sequence of actions, as well as specified roles, KPIs, as well as other process-related data.
+A "process" in ITIL V3 is a series of actions that have been updated to "practices" in ITIL V4, which refers to something performed with the appropriate resources.
+ITIL V3 processes provide a sequence of actions and specified roles, KPIs, and other process-related data.
 ITIL V4 practices, on the other side, are the skills that an organization can perform.
 Practice is more comprehensive and all-encompassing than a single method.
-Practice is the continual pursuit of a goal or interest, and it's generally something you want to better or maximize over time.
+Practice is the continual pursuit of a goal or interest, generally something you want to better or maximize over time.
 After all, we refer to best practice rather than best procedure.
 A best practice is something that everyone believes is the most efficient approach to accomplish a goal.

 Although there are a lot of novel concepts, phrases, and thoughts to consider in ITIL 4, nothing previously existing has been rejected or debunked.
 That is, whatever you learned in ITIL V3, or previous editions still have enormous value.
 ITIL 4 has just enhanced this value by requiring us to concentrate on business value instead of technicalities.